 - Pat beef dry and sprinkle with salt and pepper

 - Heat 1 tbsp olive oil over high heat in a heavy based pot.
 Add beef and sear each piece on all sides until browned (around 3 minutes in total), then remove onto a plate.

 - Turn stove down to medium low and add remaining 2 tbsp of olive oil.

 - Add garlic and onion and sauté for 2 minutes.
 Then add the carrots and celery and sauté slowly for 5 minutes.

 - Add remaining Ragu ingredients (except extra salt and pepper) and return the beef to the pot (add the juices too).
-Turn the stove up and bring it to a simmer, then turn it down to low (Note 7).
+Turn the stove up and bring it to a simmer, then turn it down to low (Note 7) (see Note 8 for slow cooker).
 Cover the pot and let it cook for 1 hr 45 minutes.
 Then remove the lid and let it cook for a further 30 minutes until the beef is tender enough to pull apart with forks and the liquid has reduced to be a thick sauce.

 - Do a taste test and adjust the seasoning to your taste with salt and pepper.
 ALSO add a little but of sugar (1/2 tsp at a time!) if it is a bit sour for your taste (Note 6)